 - Spread the leaves on a large plate or microwave-safe tray.

 - Place the tray inside the microwave and microwave the leaves for 3 minutes.
-After 3 minutes, take the plate out and check the mint leaves if they haven’t dried yet.
-Place it back inside the microwave and roast it for another 2 minutes.
+After 3 minutes, take the plate out and check if the leaves have dried.
+If they haven't, return the tray to the microwave and heat for an additional 2 minutes.

 - Once mint leaves have dried out, allow them to cool down completely.
 Crush it into a fine powder with your hands.
 You can also sieve it to get rid of thick stems.